JamesLofty/saltation_microplastic/README.md

 - all results from microplastic and amber saltation experimental tests as average values

 example trajcetcory
-- video of a 5mm spherical PA microplastic saltating on a 1.86mm sediment bed at u*  = 0.0221
+- video of a saltating 5mm spherical PA microplastic
 - corresponding coordinates of PA microplastic

 scripts